paperless-ngx/paperless-ngx/docs/development.md

   command.

-Adding new languages requires adding the translated files in the "src/locale/" folder and adjusting the file "src/paperless/settings.py" to include the new language:
+Adding new languages requires adding the translated files in the `src/locale/`-folder and adjusting the file `src/paperless/settings.py` to include the new language:

 ```python
 LANGUAGES = [